Creative Mapping

 + Our PDC doesn’t have space for all of these sessions.
 Is it possible to pick and choose from the above tools?

 Yes.
-You can choose anything from a single session to a 6+ sessions.
+You can choose anything from a single session to 6+ sessions.
 Please note that the five topics listed above build on each other and therefore must be completed in order.
 So, for example, if you’re only booking two teaching sessions, we’d start with The 8 Forms of Capital, and then session two would be Symbiosis Mapping.

 + How much does this cost?

-I am currently offering these teaching sessions free of charge, asking only for my hosts to cover room and board, and a contribution towards my travel costs.
-I gratefully accept additional donations or trades where available, but am mainly looking to share this important information far and wide, and connect with collaborators and like-minded communities.
+I am open to your additional trade proposals, and I do gratefully accept additional donations towards my work where available, but I’m mainly looking to share this important information far and wide, and connect with collaborators and like-minded communities.

 + Who’s the teacher?

 Hi, I’m Chris Faroe, a musician, educator, and creative career designer based in the Hudson (Muhikanituk) Valley of New York on Esopus land.
 When I’m not living in my semi-off-grid tiny house on a 5.5 acre homestead, I travel between various community land stewardship projects sharing Creative Mapping tools, music, and magical times.
 I first studied Permaculture with Starhawk and Charles Williams at O.U.R.
 Ecovillage in 2014, and have been retrofitting Permaculture maps ever since in service of art, play, and liberation.
+I founded the Creative Mapping Project in 2017.

 + Is this curriculum available online?